Services for people with acquired brain injuries

 People with acquired brain injury have access to mainstream social work services, subject to an assessment.
 These services are provided to people with a range of support needs and may include, for example care at home or day care services.

-In addition, there are services provided by voluntary organisations designed to meet the particular needs of people with acquired brain injury.
+There are also services provided by voluntary organisations designed to meet the particular needs of people with acquired brain injury.
 You can access them directly or through the care manager assigned to you.

 If you need help to look after yourself, or a relative or friend needs help, call 03456 08 12 06.
 A member of the care management team will arrange a visit to discuss your needs.